Boat Winterization & Storage in Kansas City

 Blue Springs Marine is the Kansas City Area's choice for all your boat’s needs for winterization and storage each year.
 We provide our customers with the best service and price on all our winterization services.
 We are equipped with factory-certified technicians who use only factory-approved OEM products in all winterizations performed.
 When you think winterization, we want you to think Blue Springs Marine!

 This year we will be offering a full menu of boat winterization, storage and detailing to make sure your boat is ready for the winter and the 2020 boating season.

 Below are the price ranges for the different winterization services varied by your exact horsepower.
 As a reminder to complete boats faster, we are doing all drop offs by appointment.
-Please contact Misty in service at 816-229-3366, or email her at email@example.com to schedule your service today.
+Please contact Jamie or Robin in service at 816-229-3366, or email her at email@example.com to schedule your service today.
 We also do on-water winterization and lake pickups for storage.